TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 settings for all the other selection methods will be disabled.

-### Method 1: Overall-Ratio
+### 2.5.2.
+Method 1: Overall-Ratio
 Sources will be selected randomly, and the associated post will be chosen to match an overall ratio of true:false posts.

-The **True Post Percentage** value can be set underneath the **Overall-Ratio Settings** section below.
+The settings for this method are available in the **Overall-Ratio Settings** section.

+<span class="param-name">True Post Percentage</span>
+The percentage of true posts to display to users.
+This percentage is used to probabilistically sample posts.
+Therefore, the actual percentage for each participant will differ from this value.
+However, the percentage of true posts shown to all participants collectively should approach this value.

-### Method 2: Source-Ratios
+### 2.5.3.
+Method 2: Source-Ratios
-Sources will be selected randomly, and the associated post will be chosen to match a true:false ratio defined for that specific source (as defined in the Sources
+Sources will be selected randomly, and the associated post will be chosen to match the **True Post Percentage** defined for each source.

-tab: **True Post Percentage**).
+Similarly to _Method 1_, this does not guarantee that an exact percentage of true posts will be shown for each source in one game.
+However, over all games played, the actual percentage of true posts that a source is selected to show should approach their defined **True Post Percentage**.

-### Method 3: Credibility
+### 2.5.4.
+Method 3: Credibility
-Sources will be selected randomly, and then a true:false ratio used to sample the associated post will be calculated from the credibility of the source.
-The relationship between the source's credibility and the true-post percentage to be used is a linear relationship that can be defined under **Credibility Settings** below.
+Sources will be selected randomly, and then a **True Post Percentage** will be calculated from the credibility of the source.
+The ratio will then be used to sample a true or false post to display alongside the source.
+The relationship between the source's credibility and the true-post percentage to be used is a linear relationship.

-The linear relationship is defined by defining the two co-efficients **m** and **c** for the linear relationship **y = mx + c**.
+The parameters of the linear relationship between the two can be configured under the **Credibility Settings** section.

+<span class="param-name">Linear Slope</span>
-**Linear Slope:** The linear slope represents the increase in true-post Percentage for every unit increase in a source's credibility.
-It is the **m** value in the equation **y = mx + c**.
+The increase in the **True Post Percentage** for every unit increase in a source's credibility.

+<span class="param-name">Linear Intercept</span>
-**Linear Intercept:** The linear intercept represents the true-post Percentage when a source's credibility is zero.
+The **True Post Percentage** to use when a source's credibility is zero.
-It is the **c** value in the equation **y = mx + c**.

-### Method 4: Pre-Defined
+### 2.5.5.
+Method 4: Pre-Defined
-The exact order of source/post pairs to be shown to participants is defined, with no randomness at all.
+An exact set of source/post pairs is manually defined.
-The exact order to use for this method can be configured in the **Pre-Defined Source & Post Order** sheet in this spreadsheet.
+The source/post pairs can be manually defined in the _Pre-Defined Source & Post Order_ sheet, alongside other settings for this method.

-Within the **Pre-Defined Source & Post Order** sheet, the exact order is represented by entering the ID of the source and the ID of the post to use for each post that is shown to the participant.
-The participants will be shown these source/post pairs from top to bottom.
-You must define the same number of source/post pairs here as the length of the study.
+<span class="param-name">Randomise Order</span>
+Whether the presentation order of the pairs should be randomised.
+Otherwise, the pairs will be shown in the exact order specified.

+<span class="param-name">Source ID</span>
+The ID of the source to be used for the post (e.g. **S1**).
+These IDs can be found in the _Sources_ sheet.

+<span class="param-name">Post ID</span>
+The ID of the post to display (e.g. **S1**).
+These IDs can be found in the _Posts_ sheet.

-## 📄 Sources Sheet
+## 2.6. 📄 Sources Sheet
-The Sources sheet allows you to add all the sources that can be shown to participants during your study.
+The _Sources_ sheet allows you to add all the sources that can be shown to participants during your study.
 Each source contains several settings to define their appearance and behaviour.